 September 12, Tuesday Tolsmaville anchorage to Mackinac Island (pronounced Mackinaw)

 After getting the boat docked we found the remote US Customs phone on an outside wall of the dockmaster shed (pretty understated), called and got checked in even though the remote camera wasn’t working.
-Once that was out of the way we had time to walk through town, be amazed horse and buggy transportation, and lots of bikes, and no cars – none!
+Once that was out of the way we had time to walk through town, be amazed by horse and buggy transportation, lots of bikes, and no cars – none!

-We walked up to the famous very Grand Hotel, walked a bit on the longest veranda of any hotel in the world (they say) and even walked inside a looked around a little (without paying the requested $10/person).
+We walked up to the famous very Grand Hotel, sauntered a bit on the longest veranda of any hotel in the world (they say) and even walked inside a looked around a little (without paying the requested $10/person).

 We walked back to town past the sign we had missed on the way in.
 They are serious about that!
 Later we had dinner in town, a warm shower at the marinas facilities and relaxed at the boat.
 A great day!